stchaker/tmux_config/README.md

 For seamless integration with themeing don't forget to install https://www.nordtheme.com/ for iterm2 or whatever terminal emulator you're using.
 You will also want a nerd font like: https://www.jetbrains.com/lp/mono/

 In order for the debuggers to function for go and python, dont forget to install the delve debugger for go, and the debugpy package for python.

+Install plugins with tmux using control-a + I. Lazy should install neovim plugins.